kissgyorgy/compone/stories/README.md

 # Compone Stories

 Compone is a **Python component framework**.

-Compone Stories is a Storybook-like project for rendering and showcasing Compone Components.
+Compone Stories is a Storybook-like project for rendering and showcasing `compone.Component`s.